Deep Multimodal Learning with Missing Modality: A Survey: Methodologies in Strategy Design Aspect

 \underline{Graph Neural Network Methods} directly encode multimodal information into a graph structure, with GNNs used to learn and fuse this information.
-Early approaches~\cite{wang2015learning} employed Laplacian graphs to connect complete and incomplete samples.
-Individual GNN methods (\figref{fig:individual_gnn}), such as DESAlign~\cite{wang2024towards}, extract features using neural networks or GNNs and fuse them for prediction.
-Unified GNN methods (~\figref{fig:unified_gnn}) first complete the graph and then use GNNs for prediction, such as in Zhang et al.'s M3Care~\cite{zhang2022m3care}, which uses adaptive weights to integrate information from similar patients.
-Lian et al.~\cite{lian2023gcnet} proposed the Graph Completion Network, which reconstructs missing modalities by mapping features back to the input space.
-In recommendation systems, FeatProp\cite{malitesta2024dealing} propagates known multimodal features to infer missing ones, while MUSE~\cite{wu2024multimodal} represents patient-modality relationships as bipartite graphs and learns unified patient representations.
-In knowledge graphs, Chen et al.~\cite{chen2023rethinking} introduced Entity-Level Modality Alignment to dynamically assign lower weights to missing/uncertain modalities, reducing the risk of misguidance in learning.
+Early approaches~\citep{wang2015learning} employed Laplacian graphs to connect complete and incomplete samples.
+Individual GNN methods (\figref{fig:individual_gnn}), such as DESAlign~\citep{wang2024towards}, extract features using neural networks or GNNs and fuse them for prediction.
+Unified GNN methods (~\figref{fig:unified_gnn}) first complete the graph and then use GNNs for prediction, such as in Zhang et al.'s M3Care~\citep{zhang2022m3care}, which uses adaptive weights to integrate information from similar patients. \cite{lian2023gcnet} proposed the Graph Completion Network, which reconstructs missing modalities by mapping features back to the input space.
+In recommendation systems, FeatProp\cite{malitesta2024dealing} propagates known multimodal features to infer missing ones, while MUSE~\citep{wu2024multimodal} represents patient-modality relationships as bipartite graphs and learns unified patient representations.
+In knowledge graphs, \cite{chen2023rethinking} introduced Entity-Level Modality Alignment to dynamically assign lower weights to missing/uncertain modalities, reducing the risk of misguidance in learning. {Some work}~\citep{10.1145/3411818} {addresses the missing-sensor (missing-modality) problem in topology-aware IoT systems by introducing a graph-based feature reconstruction module that uses neural message passing to recover features from available sensors.} {Some people}~\cite{chen2023multi} {proposes a multi-graph convolutional framework for human activity recognition that explicitly handles asynchronous and incomplete IMU, magnetometer, and physiological signals, addressing missing-modality challenges in heterogeneous multi-sensor environments.}

 The methods above can leverage the graph structure to better capture relationships both within/between modalities and samples.
 However, these methods tend to have lower efficiency, scalability, and higher development complexity compared to other kind of approaches.